 App Engine provides the ability to manipulate image data using a dedicated Images service.
-The Images service can resize, rotate, flip, and crop images; it can composite multiple images into a single image; and it can convert image data between several formats.
-It can also enhance photographs using a predefined algorithm.
-The API can also provide information about an image, such as its format, width, height, and a histogram of color values.
+The Images service can manipulate images, composite multiple images into a single image, convert image formats, provide image metadata such as format, width, height, and a histogram of color values.

 The Image service API lets you apply transformations to images, using a service